flame-code/FLAME/docs/14_saddle.rst

          ``yes``: anchor points are initially selected to favor higher energy points based on estimates obtained by an interpolation.

-**runstat**: (string) It determines whether a new or a restart run is performed.
+**runstat**: (string) Determines whether a new or a restart run is performed.

    default: ``new``

    options:

-         ``new``: New run, hence the NEB images or splined saddle anchor points initiallized at the beginning of the run.
+         ``new``: New run, the NEB images or splined saddle anchor points are initialized at the beginning of the run.

-         ``restart``: Restart run, hence the NEB images or splined saddle anchor points are read from a file.
-Restart runs have not yet been well tested, so we do not recommend it for now.
+         ``restart``: Restart run, the NEB images or splined saddle anchor points are read from a file.
+Restart runs have not yet been well tested, so we currently do not recommend using it.

 **typintpol**: (string) The type of interpolation in the maximization process of the splined saddle method.